 It is a big project that will really define what that part of downtown Salem looks like.
 The project is in the Salem Redevelopment Authority boundary, which means that the project must be reviewed by the Design Review Board.
 Three years ago the project went through an intense round of design review.
 We recall that the project went through at least four meetings where the Board would give feedback and the architect and developer would return the following month with changes.
 The design that was finally approved is appropriately contemporary.
 There is a lot of visual interest, with articulation of the windows, balconies, porches and cornice lines.
 It looks three dimensional and unique, relating to the shape and slope of the site.

-This January 1st was the official start of a new city-wide resolution – we will all be bringing our own bags to the store.
-This step forward in increasing awareness of what we are throwing away makes me think back to a talk given by my favorite preservation economist (what, you don’t have a favorite?).
-In our 2015 “Mightier Than a Wrecking Ball” conference Donovan Rypkema stated the following:
+Our city has just made a new year's resolution – As of January 1 we are all now bringing our own bags to the store.
+This step forward in our increased awareness of what we are throwing away reminds me of a talk given by my favorite preservation economist (what, you don’t have a favorite?).
+In HSI's 2015 “Mightier Than a Wrecking Ball” conference Donovan Rypkema stated the following:

 “Every time a little 2200 sf house…would have been rehabilitated instead of raized…that would have more environmental impact…then all of the plastic bags that 440 people would have used in their lifetime.”